Nuts, Bolts, Screws Fasteners & Fixings

 Twitter Icon Facebook Icon LinkedIn Icon Skype Icon

 It is true that, to the naked eye, there does not appear to be much difference between a bolt and a screw.
-They are both threaded fixings and have a head for tightening the fastener but there is more to it than that.
+They are both threaded fixings and have a head for tightening the fastener.
+However, they differ significantly in design, functionality, and application.

 security-bolt